 As coronavirus changes every aspect of our lives, businesses have had to adapt to the new reality.
-Some fortunate companies, such as Caution Your Blast, have been able to carry on their business from home.
+Some fortunate companies, such as Caution Your Blast, have been able to carry on their work from home.
 For those used to the 9-5 life, it has been a period of adaptation.
 While some of those changes are welcome – I’m yet to speak to anyone who is missing their early morning commute across town – it has largely meant businesses figuring out new working practices through trial and error.
 What is a realistic level of productivity?
 How does your team communicate?
 And can workers really be trusted to work conscientiously from home?

 The stereotype of the working from home freelancer is that they spend their days on the couch in their pyjamas watching reruns of Come Dine With Me, occasionally checking their emails.
 As a contractor who has regularly worked from home, I’ll admit being able to enjoy home comforts is a perk (and that includes watching Come Dine With Me, I won’t hear a bad word against it).
 But the reality is reliable freelancers work just as hard as office workers.
 If you take pride in what you do and have a good work ethic, motivation never drops.
 And as companies find that working from home doesn’t automatically mean you’re slacking, attitudes are starting to change.